 BUSINESS CONTACT INFO

 It’s also super helpful to establish a response time frame.
-For example, should they expect to hear back from you within an hour for a slack message, and five hours for an email (during business hours of course!)?
+For example, should they expect to hear back from you within an hour for a slack message?
+Or maybe five hours for an email (during business hours of course!)?

 HOME OFFICE HOURS + TIME ZONE